writethedocs/www/docs/conf/prague/2019/tickets.rst

 **None of the above**
 ---------------------

 If you can't afford these prices and still wish to attend, please email us at `{{shortcode}}@writethedocs.org <mailto:{{shortcode}}@writethedocs.org>`_.
 Being a community event that keeps prices low, we can only offer discounted ticket prices, and not travel or hotel assistance.
+We also offer a limited number of `diversity scholarship tickets <https://www.writethedocs.org/conf/prague/2019/news/cfp-diversity-tickets/#diversity-tickets-initiative>`_.